Fardin Rabet

-Fardin Rabet (فردین رابط; born 29 October 2001) is an Iranian professional footballer who plays as a winger for Cyprus club APEA Akrotiri.
+Fardin Rabet (فردین رابط; born 29 October 2001) is an Iranian professional footballer who plays as a winger for German club TSV Neudrossenfeld.

+Biography

+Fardin Rabet was born in the city of Piranshahr and is Iranian-Kurdish.

 Club career

 Esteghlal Tehran

 He made his debut for Esteghlal in matchday 26 of 2019–20 Iran Pro League against Nassaji Mazandaran while he substituted in for Mehdi Ghayedi.

+Europe

+Rabet left Esteghlal for the Swedish club Dalkurd FF (a club founded by Swedish members of the Kurdish diaspora) in 2022.
+He played with Dalkurd from 2022 to 2024, then signed with Polish club Olimpia Grudziądz in 2024.
+Rabet moved from TSV Neudrossenfeld, where he played 2024-2025, to APEA Akrotiri, then back to Neudrossenfield in 2026.